-Course Tutors/Activity Leaders/Heads of Department/Heads of Course informally raise concerns with the student, highlighting the nature, extent and potential impact of the concerns, and recommend remedial action.
-At this stage the student may be signposted to seek support from Student Wellbeing and Inclusivity Service.
+Initial concerns: Course Tutors/Activity Leaders/Heads of Department/Heads Progress of Course informally raise concerns with the student, concerns are highlighting the nature, extent and potential impact of the raised informally concerns, and recommend remedial action. with the student At this stage the student may be signposted to seek support from Student Wellbeing and Inclusivity Service.
 The student must take remedial action.
-To support with this, the student will be sent an email confirming the discussion and the areas to be improved If the Head of Course believes a student may be in danger of failing the Professional Code of Conduct in respect of professional behaviour, they will inform the Academic Administrator.
+To support with this, the student will be sent an email confirming the discussion and the areas to be improved

+Continuing concerns: Progress concerns are raised formally with the student If the Head of Course believes a student may be in danger of failing the Professional Code of Conduct in respect of professional behaviour, they will inform the Academic Administrator.
 A meeting will be arranged with the student to discuss the matter further and to see what additional support the student might require in order to make the necessary improvements.
 The Head of Course will complete an Interim Report.
 The report will detail the areas in which the student may be failing, actions the student must take to improve and a timescale during which the student is expected to show sufficient improvement.
 The report will be issued to the student by the Academic Administrator and Head of Course.

-Serious If the student makes no effort to improve within the given concerns: Formal time, or improvement is insufficient so that the concerns warning issued remain, a formal warning letter will be issued to the student and a meeting arranged with the Head of Course to discuss the matter.
+Serious concerns: Formal warning issued If the student makes no effort to improve within the given time, or improvement is insufficient so that the concerns remain, a formal warning letter will be issued to the student and a meeting arranged with the Head of Course to discuss the matter.
 The formal warning letter will outline the implications of failing the PCC and the next steps if the behaviour continues.
 Following the meeting, the Head of Course will complete a Final report, which will explain again the areas of concern, what needs to be improved and give a final deadline for improvement before the concerns are escalated.

 Continuing If the student continues to ignore the warnings, does not serious seek advice or support or makes no improvement and so concerns: continues to breach the PCC, the student will be referred to Referral to the Faculty Dean Deputy Dean The School will provide the Faculty Dean with all available documentation and correspondence, so that they can review the case.
 The student will be invited to provide a written statement to address their concerns, which the Faculty Dean will also consider.
 The Faculty Dean may invite the student to a meeting if deemed appropriate.
 The Faculty Dean will decide whether the case should be referred to a Board of Examiners as a failure of the PCC or whether the case should be passed back to the School to repeat any of the previous stages.